billba/topical/docs/understanding.md

 ## Working with topics

-**You never construct instances your `Topic` subclasses yourself.** Instead, *Topical* does it for you, using the `topicInstanceName` to look up the `TopicInstance`, then using its `topicClass` to look up the actual class, then constructs it for you using `constructorArgs` as the argument to its constructor.
+**You never construct instances of your `Topic` subclasses yourself.** Instead, *Topical* does it for you, using the `topicInstanceName` to look up the `TopicInstance`, then using its `topicClass` to look up the actual class, then constructs it for you using `constructorArgs` as the argument to its constructor.

 ## Topic creation & lifecycle